 On receipt of this primitive, if received during the basic reporting phase of a TB sensing measurement instance (see 11.55.1.5.2.6.1 (Basic reporting phase)) or during a non-TB sensing measurement instance (see 11.55.1.5.3.3 (Reporting phase)), the SME is notified of sensing measurement results.
 If received during the threshold-based reporting phase of a TB sensing measurement instance (see 11.55.1.5.2.6.2 (Threshold-based reporting phase)), the SME is notified of sensing measurement results or the CSI variation feedback value.

 TGbf Editor – Delete subclause 6.3 (MLME SAP interface) in 11bf D1.0.

+SP:

+Do you support to incorporate the changes in 0625r1 in the latest TGbf draft?

+Y/N/A